 Risk factors for spondylolisthesis include a family history of back problems.
+People who are born with a defect in the pars interarticularis bone in the spine (a condition called spondylolysis) are at increased risk of isthmic spondylolisthesis.
 Other risk factors include a history of repetitive trauma or hyperextension of the lower back or lumbar spine.
 Athletes such as gymnasts, weight lifters, and football linemen who have large forces applied to the spine during extension are at greater risk for developing isthmic spondylolisthesis.

 Chronic Pain/Back Pain